 Warm-Up Boss: Slash's Tempest in the first game and Ken's Ardjet in the second.

 Wave Motion Gun: The Vector Cannon, as a BFG for Orbital Frames.
 It takes approximately twenty seconds to charge, and when it fires shoots a blast that damned near eclipses Jehuty in size and will rip through anything and everything in its path.
 It's capable of tearing apart battleships in a single blast.
 The Vector Cannon is the only weapon capable of punching through "Compressed Space", the games term for super-invincible force-fields.

-What Happened to the Mouse?: We haven't seen anything of the characters from The Fist Of Mars since the end of their game.
-Worse, given what happens in mars before and during The Second Runner, it's safe to assume that they are all dead, save for the antagonists of that game that managed to survive.
+What Happened to the Mouse?: We haven't seen anything of the characters from The Fist of Mars since the end of their game.
 Similarly, Amante seemed to be aware of the coming events in the first game almost a year before it happened.
 Then again, the game isn't confirmed as either canon or non-canon.

 Wouldn't Be a Jerk to Girls: Jimmer might be a prick, but apparently has a policy on being respectful to women he actually takes somewhat seriously.

 You Gotta Have Blue Hair: Celvice from the first game has blue hair.
 Leo also has blue hair albeit its darker.
 Nohman, as mentioned before, used to have purple hair.
 Viola's A.I. copy also has purple hair.